EnhancedRealityXR/HMDPose/README.md

 ## Installation

-1.  **Build the APK**: Open this project in Unity and build the Android APK.
+1.  **Build the APK (alternatively download from [Releases](https://github.com/EnhancedRealityXR/HMDPose/releases))**: Open this project in Unity and build the Android APK.
     - Ensure your Build Settings are switched to **Android**.
     - Build the project.
 2.  **Install on Quest**: Use ADB or SideQuest to install the generated `.apk` file onto your Quest 3.